sahava/content/README.md

 **CUSTOM HTML TAG**

-Create a new Custom HTML Tag, set it to fire on the All Pages trigger, and copy-paste the code in *script.js* into it.
+Create a new Custom HTML Tag, set it to fire on the pages where you want to track scroll depth, and copy-paste the code in *script.js* into it.
+Remember to change the ```contentElement``` variable with a selector that matches the main content area on your site.